StrayDawg/MightyMouse/README.md

 ## Overview

-**MightyMouse** is a Python-based automation bot for MyAnonamouse (MAM) that handles torrent management, bonus point optimization, and seedbox category organization.
+**MightyMouse** is a Python-based automation bot for MyAnonamouse (MAM) that handles torrent management, bonus point optimization, and qBittorent category organization.

 ## Key Features